 Scoring the MDQ

-After completing the MDQ, it is time to find out what your answers mean.
+After completing the MDQ, your answers are evaluated to determine the likelihood of your symptoms being linked to bipolar disorder.
 You have a positive screening for bipolar disorder if you meet all of the following criteria:

 - Answered “yes” to seven or more events in question one